wagaskon/FoodSavor_HTMLSCSS/README.md

 # FoodSavor Named Project for learning SCSS

-The design is taken from [Jetsetter Figma Design Link](https://www.figma.com/community/file/1075546859187487919) Thanks to them for this design.
+The design is taken from [Jetsetter Figma Design Link](https://www.figma.com/community/file/1075546859187487919) Thanks to him for this design.

 ## Table of contents